 In Monroe v.
 Smith, 2011 WL 2670094 (S.D.
 Tex.
-July 6, 2011) both spouses were in Texas prisons and separated (in accordance to Texas prison rules) with Monroe complaining that he was unable to correspond with (write to) his wife.
+July 6, 2011) both spouses were in prison and separated (as required by prison rules) with Monroe complaining that he was unable to 'correspond with' (write to) his wife.
 This was the basis of the complaint.

-It appears that his wife never attempted to join the matter as the court in Monroe went on with:
+It appears that his wife never attempted to join the matter as the court in [Monroe](#) went on with:

 She had the chance to file to join this action, (D.E.
-6, 11, 15), but has never availed herself of this opportunity with the conclusion that Monroe could initiate the action but the consent of a spouse is required for him to be able to represent her.
+6, 11, 15), but has never availed herself of this opportunity with the conclusion that Monroe could initiate the action but the consent of his wife was required for him to be able to represent her.

-As noted above, in this case both my wife and Buakhao specifically and consistently asked that I represent them with their physical signatures on the original complaint and electronic signatures in the Amended Complaint.
+As noted above, in this case both my wife and her sister specifically and consistently asked that I represent them with their physical signatures on the original complaint (ECF 3) and electronic signatures in the Amended Complaint (ECF 29).
 According to [Monroe](#), this is sufficient for my wife.
-In later sections it will be shown that this is also sufficient for Buakhao.
+In later sections it will be shown that this is also sufficient for her sister.